Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Methodology

-\textbf{Nodes:} With the sensor-level and label-level prompts, we can generate node features for the knowledge-link graph.
-To achieve this, we leverage the pre-trained text encoder \cite{radford2021learning} of LLMs.
-These encoders are trained on extensive real-world data, allowing them to encapsulate rich general knowledge.
-By utilizing these encoders, we can extract semantic features from LLMs for the nodes in our knowledge-link graph.
-Specifically, with the encoder $\mathcal{F}^K$, we derive the sensor-level prompt features $p'_{i,t} = [\mathcal{F}^K(p_{i,t})|\mathcal{F}^K(P)]$.
-Simplifying the node features in a manner similar to the graph in the signal branch, we define the nodes of the knowledge-link graph as $V^K = \{v^K_i\}_i^{(N\hat{L})}$, with node features $Z^K = \{z^K_i\}_i^{(N\hat{L})}$, where $z^K_{N(\hat{L}-1)+1} = p'_{\hat{L},1}$, $z^K_{(N\hat{L})} = p'_{\hat{L},N}$.
+\textbf{Nodes:} Utilizing the sensor and label-level prompts, we extract knowledge from LLMs to generate nodes for the knowledge-link graph.
+In this work, we employ GPT-2 as the LLM due to its exceptional efficiency and effectiveness in encapsulating rich universal knowledge \cite{radford2021learning}.
+Trained on vast amounts of real-world data, this LLM captures a comprehensive understanding of sensors.
+By leveraging its pretrained text encoder $\mathcal{F}^K$, we can extract semantic features from prompts $z^K_{t,i} = \text{concat}(z^p_{t,i},g^p)$, where $z^p_{t,i}=\mathcal{F}^K(p_{t,i})$ and $g^p=\mathcal{F}^K(P)$, combining two levels of prompts to generate comprehensive universal sensor knowledge for the nodes in the knowledge-link graph.
+Finally, we obtain the nodes of the knowledge-link graph as $V_t^K = \{v^K_{t,i}\}_i^{N}$ with features $Z_t^K = \{z^K_{t,i}\}_i^{N}$.

-\textbf{Edges:} The edges of the knowledge-link graph should be determined by sensor-level knowledge.
-For example, the temperature sensor at a fan should be more correlated with the speed sensor of the fan, than with a pressure sensor.
-To quantify these relations, values should be assigned based on the strength of the relations.
-Larger values are assigned to sensors with stronger relations, while smaller values are given to those with weaker connections.
-We calculate these values using similarities among sensor-level prompt features, where high similarity indicates robust semantic links of the sensor-level knowledge.
-Here, we adopt dot-product for similarity computation, i.e., $e^K_{ij} = z^K_i(z^K_j)^T$.
-With this approach, we obtain the knowledge-link graph $G^K = (Z^K, E^K)$, where $V^K = \{v^K_i\}_i^{(N\hat{L})}$ represents nodes with features $Z^K = \{z^K_i\}_i^{(N\hat{L})}$, signifying the semantic features of sensor-level knowledge, and $E^K = \{e^K_{ij}\}_{i,j=1}^{(N\hat{L})}$ represents edges, denoting the strength of connections in the sensor-level knowledge.
-The knowledge-link graph can then be employed to enhance the quality of the graph solely derived from MTS signals.
+\textbf{Edges:} The edges of the knowledge-link graph should be determined by the semantic relationships of sensor knowledge, with highly correlated sensors represented by strong connections in the knowledge-link graph.
+For example, the temperature of a fan is highly correlated with the fan's speed, suggesting a strong connection between these variables in the graph.
+To quantify these relationships, we propose utilizing the semantic features of sensor knowledge encoded by LLMs' text encoder.
+These features present sensor semantic information, so their similarities can effectively represent semantic relationships, i.e., large semantic similarities indicate strong links of the knowledge, and vice versa.
+Here, we adopt dot-product for similarity computation $e^K_{t,ij} = z^K_{t,i}(z^K_{t,j})^T$.
+With this approach applied across all sequential graphs, we obtain the sequential knowledge-link graph $\{G_t^K\}_t^T$, where $G_t^K = (V_t^K, E_t^K)$ is for the $t$-th graph.
+Here, $V_t^K = \{v^K_{t,i}\}_i^{N}$ represents sensor knowledge, with features $Z_t^K = \{z^K_{t,i}\}_i^{N}$ signifying semantic features of the knowledge. $E_t^K = \{e^K_{t,ij}\}_{i,j=1}^{N}$ represents edges, denoting the link strength of sensor knowledge.
+The knowledge-link graph can then empower the MTS graph generation.

-\subsubsection{Graph Alignment}
+\subsection{Graph Alignment}